open-amt-cloud-toolkit/docs/docs/GetStarted/Enterprise/setup.md

 **Configure a network that includes:**

--  A development system
+-  A development system (to run Console)
--  An activated Intel AMT device
+-  A provisioned or unprovisoned Intel AMT device

 ## What You'll Do